sarmad-21/nba_predictive_model/README.md

 ## Project Structure

 ### 'scrape_nba_data.py'
 This script handles the web scraping of NBA monthly game schedules and box scores from Basketball-Reference.
-In this script I have used the liibraries PlayWright and BeatuifulSoup for web scraping.
+In this script I have used the libraries PlayWright and BeatuifulSoup for web scraping.

 #### Key Components:
 - **Playwright**: Playwright opens the Hoops Reference website automating the process of opening the monthly schedule pages from the 2009 - 2010 season to the 2023 - 2024 season.
 Playwright then gathers all the urls and then navigates to the box score page for each game before proccesing with data scraping.